 Breaking in with a successful market penetration strategy

-No matter the market penetration strategy you use, you know all too well how hard it is to penetrate markets.
+No matter the market penetration strategy you use, you know all too well how hard it is to penetrate current markets.
 You do your research, monitor the competition, drive paid traffic to different places.
-What many miss is adding an education-based strategy into the mix.
-It helps establish your company as an expert in the field, attract qualified customers, and enter a competitive space where similar services exist.
+What many miss is adding an education-based marketing campaign into the mix.
+It helps establish your company as an expert in the field, attract qualified customers, and enter a competitive space where similar products and services exist.